Boulevard City: Ramadan and Eid ul-Fitr 2022

 The Boulevard announced free entry throughout the month of Ramadan in April 2022.
 The Boulevard hosted a Gargee'an show in the Studio area between 14 and 16 April 2022, an Eastern Arabian semiannual celebration, observed primarily during mid-Ramadan in Gulf countries like Kuwait and Saudi Arabia.
 In late April 2022, columnist Saeed Saeed reported in the Abu Dhabi-based The National that "Boulevard Riyadh has become a family hub during Ramadan".
 By the end of April 2022, the Boulevard hosted the Eid ul-Fitr parade in its precincts to observe the festival of Eid ul-Fitr.

 Pre-2022 Riyadh Season

-In July 2022, the Boulevard inaugurated the Japamura zone, a village that exhibits Japanese culture in preparation for the Gamers8 fest as well as the upcoming 2022 edition of Riyadh Season.
+In July 2022, the Boulevard inaugurated the Japamura zone, a village that exhibits Japanese culture in preparation for the Gamers8 fest (renamed to Esports World Cup after the 2023 edition, which is still held in Boulevard City) as well as the upcoming 2022 edition of Riyadh Season.
 The initiative was supported by Saudi Airlines.

 Subzones

 The Boulevard has nine sub-zones.
 These include: